-The Commonwealth Government, under its Department of Employment, Workplace Relations and Small Business (DEWRSB) granted the entity \$500,000 to administer for the purposes of a building.
+The Commonwealth Government, under its Department of Employment, Workplace Relations and Small Business (DEWRSB) granted the entity \$550,000 to administer for the purposes of a building.
+The funding agreement also stipulates that if the Incubator ceases to function for the purpose of an Incubator within 10 years after it became operational then the Federal Government has right to recall its grant on a pro rata basis.

 The City, NWMBA and ECU agreed to create a separate legal entity which was named the Business Development Association (North West Metropolitan) Inc. and holds the trading name of The Joondalup Business Incubator which is now located at Barron Parade, Joondalup.
 Construction of a 27-office space building was finished in March 2003 and the Incubator has been operating for 12 months.
-The Incubator currently has 12 tenants and is managed by a full-time manager.
+The Incubator currently has 5 tenants and is managed by a full-time manager.